cultureamp/kaizen-design-system/packages/component-library/README.md

 ## Usage

-You can import a Kaizen Component Library package inside your application using React or Elm.
+You can import a Kaizen Component Library package inside your application using React.

 React import example: